cgw4455235/Instagram-Profile-Underage-Friendliness-Analyzer-Using-NLP/README.md

 6. Finally, we obtain the highest scores for each sentiment and theme, then check if they have surpassed the baselines of those sentiments and themes, which are empirically determined via a set of collected 60 baseline Instagram profiles that have neutral sentiment and non-educational and non-violent themes.
 See ` code/utils/determine_underage_friendliness.py` and `code/generate_baseline_datasets_and_scores.py`.
 All the profiles used to establish the baseline are in this list `code/profile_data/baseline_profiles.py`
 7. Display the analytical results via Python `tk` UI library and after comparing whether the scores have significantly surpassed their baseline scores.

+## Future Works
+It's recommended that to expand on this work, people can build features that are related to video content age appropriate evaluation features.

 ## code/profile_data/baseline_profiles.py
 This file contains all the 60 baseline Instagram profiles used to establish the baseline scores for each sentiment (i.e. positive, negative and neutral) and theme (i.e. violent and educational).